dgomespt/symfony-vue-example/README.md

 docker-compose up -d
 docker-compose exec php-fpm composer install
 ```
+Go to [http://localhost/servers](http://localhost/servers) if you want to check it is running.

-## Open the frontend
+## The frontend
+A frontend build is included and readily available at:
 [http://localhost:8080](http://localhost:8080)

-## Frontend Dev container
+### Dev container

-This container is used only for node/npm development and it is **not** started by default.
+For the purpose of running development tasks I included a node/npm container that is **not** started by default.

-To spin the container:
+If you need to spin the container:

 ```
 docker-compose up -d vue